rloutlaw/JavaSDKDocs/outlawSDKDocs/index.md

 description: Java for Azure developers
 ---

-# Java for Azure developers
+# Get started with Java and Azure

-Build and deploy your Java applications on Azure.
-The resources here will help you:

-- Create apps using your favorite tools such as Eclipse, IntelliJ, Maven and Gradle.
-- Integrate Azure services like [SQL Database](https://docs.microsoft.com/en-us/sql/connect/jdbc/microsoft-jdbc-driver-for-sql-server) and [Azure storage](https://docs.microsoft.com/en-us/azure/storage/storage-introduction) into new or existing applications.
-- Deploy, scale, and monitor your Java apps in Azure.
+Create and deploy Java apps in Azure and integrate Azure services into your apps.
-- Automate configuration of Azure resources from your Java code.

 New to Azure?
-Get your [free trial](https://azure.microsoft.com/free/) and start building your first application in [Eclipse](eclipse.md) or [IntelliJ](intellij.md).
+Get your [free trial](https://azure.microsoft.com/free/).

 <ul class="panelContent cardsFTitle">
     <li>